How Financial Education Programs are Funded

 It is important for your organization to focus on maximizing financial literacy funding, especially when you receive a financial literacy grant.
-Many organizations waste a lot of time and money when they receive funding for financial education because they recreate products and services that are already on the market.
+Many organizations waste a lot of time and money when they receive funding for financial literacy classes because they recreate products and services that are already on the market.
 We recommend that you locate financial education resources already on the market and proven effective.
 That way you can maximize your program’s reach and have greater impact in your community.
 And when you apply for funding next year, your grant application will be that much stronger.

 While many organizations wait for financial literacy funding to make it through the grant pipeline, others pursue alternative funding methods.
 One method that has become increasingly popular is forming relationships between corporations and nonprofit organizations (including schools).

 Hosting financial education workshops can be a great way to draw attention and attract the interest of the community and potential sponsors.
 If you are hosting a typical financial literacy class, begin planning how you might turn that class into a unique experience for both participants and sponsors.